Patient and Family Resources

 - Clinical Practice Guidelines for the Care of Girls and Women With Turner Syndrome (Patient/Family Version) (Turner Syndrome Society)

 Contact our DSD Program to learn more about Turner syndrome.

-- Acute Pain: Prevent and Relieve Pain From a Surgery or Medical Procedure (PDF) (Russian) (Spanish) (Vietnamese)
+- Acute Pain: Prevent and relieve pain from a surgery or medical procedure (PDF) (Amharic) (Arabic) (Chinese) (Russian) (Somali) (Spanish) (Vietnamese)

 - Care After Gynecological Surgery (PDF) (Spanish)

 - Care Before a Surgery or Procedure (PDF) (Arabic) (Dari) (French) (Japanese) (Pashto) (Russian) (Simplified Chinese) (Spanish) (Ukrainian) (Vietnamese)